Colin J. Kozol402.978.5269

 If you find yourself in a situation where you truly don’t understand your task or the law involved, find an attorney in that field and ask for their advice.
 Every attorney in the office is more than willing to help you learn and guide you when you need it.”

+The Summer Associate Program is structured to give summer associates a realistic experience, which is comparable to that of a first-year attorney.
 Visit the Fraser Stryker Summer Associate Program page to learn more about our program.

 This article has been prepared for general information purposes and (1) does not create or constitute an attorney-client relationship, (2) is not intended as a solicitation, (3) is not intended to convey or constitute legal advice, and (4) is not a substitute for obtaining legal advice from a qualified attorney.
 Always seek professional counsel prior to taking action.